aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 Beacons use stable hashes of the plaintext values of encrypted fields to allow searches on client-side encrypted records and using truncation to provide some basic privacy protections.

+### Definitions

+A `virtual field` is a string computed from parts of a record.

+A `virtual database field` is a string computed from fields and virtual fields, from which a [compound beacon](#compound-beacon) is constructed.

+A `source field` is a field in a record used to construct a `virtual field` or a `virtual database field`.

+Neither virtual fields nor virtual database fields are ever stored anywhere, encrypted or plaintext.

 ### Beacon Length

 The `Beacon Length` is the number of bits of the hash value that is kept.